Copyright © 2013 Trumpet Ministries, Inc. All Rights Reserved.

 You may notice that the promise of inheriting all that God makes new is restricted to those who overcome all the forces that would seek to persuade them to set a lesser goal.

-Those who are victorious will inherit all this, and I will be their God and they will be my children.
-(Revelation 21:7)
+He who overcomes shall inherit all things, and I will be his God and he shall be My son.
+(Revelation 21:7—NKJV)

 However, the Bible preaches that we must deny ourselves, take up our cross, and follow Jesus at all times.
 We must keep on resisting temptation as we follow Christ.

-Now, both of these descriptions of the Christian life cannot be true.
-Either it is all by “grace,” and we are required only to believe that Christ has done it all; or else we must be pressing forward in the Lord each day, confessing and turning away from our sins, and enduring many afflictions and tribulations that we might enter the Kingdom of God.
+Now, one of these descriptions of the Christian life must be wrong.
+Either it is all by “grace,” and we are required only to believe that Christ has done it all, or else we must be pressing forward in the Lord each day, confessing and turning away from our sins, and enduring many afflictions and tribulations that we might enter the Kingdom of God.

-One or the other of these understandings is false and destructive.
+One or the other of these beliefs is false and destructive.
 Which way do you believe is true and of God?

-Whoever has ears, let them hear what the Spirit says to the churches.
-To the one who is victorious, I will give some of the hidden manna.
-I will also give that person a white stone with a new name written on it, known only to the one who receives it.
-(Revelation 2:17)
+He who has an ear, let him hear what the Spirit says to the churches.
+To him who overcomes I will give some of the hidden manna to eat.
+And I will give him a white stone, and on the stone a new name written which no one knows except him who receives it.
+(Revelation 2:17—NKJV)

-Here I am!
-I stand at the door and knock.
-If anyone hears my voice and opens the door, I will come in and eat with that person, and they with me.
-(Revelation 3:20)
+Behold, I stand at the door and knock.
+If anyone hears My voice and opens the door, I will come in to him and dine with him, and he with Me.
+(Revelation 3:20—NKJV)

 We proclaim to you what we have seen and heard, so that you also may have fellowship with us.
 And our fellowship is with the Father and with his Son, Jesus Christ.
 (I John 1:3)